Greenwood, Florida

 Greenwood is a town in Jackson County, Florida, United States.
 It is part of the Florida Panhandle and located in North Florida, specifically Northwest Florida.
 The population was 539 at the 2020 census.

 History

 The Town of Greenwood was settled in 1824, and was officially incorporated as a municipality in 1927.

 Geography

-The approximate coordinates for the Town of Greenwood are (30.873517, –85.162431).

 According to the United States Census Bureau, the town has a total area of 4.8 sqmi, all land.
 Greenwood is ten miles from the county seat, Marianna, and the town of Malone.
 Both are much larger than Greenwood, and most residents of the area go to school or work in either of those two towns.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Greenwood has a humid subtropical climate zone (Cfa).